andrewwwooster/handsontable-blazor/README.md

 # handsontable-blazor

 handsontable-blazor a Blazor Library that wraps the [Handsontable](https://handsontable.com) JavaScript grid library as a Blazor component.
-Handsontable is a very rich Excel-like spreadhseet UI.
+Handsontable is a very rich Excel-like spreadhseet UI that runs entirely in the browser.

 This project is Blazor / JavaScript interoperability library that maps Handonstable [core API](https://handsontable.com/docs/javascript-data-grid/api/core/), [hooks](https://handsontable.com/docs/javascript-data-grid/api/hooks/), and [configuration options](https://handsontable.com/docs/javascript-data-grid/api/options/) to C#.